 4.6.2.3 Measurement Capability

-The UE PRS RSTD measurement capability in RRC_IDLE state is as indicated by the UE in [TBD], according to TS 37.355 [34].
+The UE PRS RSTD measurement capability in RRC_IDLE state is as indicated by the UE in NR-DL-TDOA-ProvideCapabilities, according to TS 37.355 [34].

 4.6.2.4 Measurement Reporting Requirements

-The measurement reporting delay shall satisfy the requirements defined in clause 4.x1.2.4, with the exception of the applicable measurement accuracy requirements, which are specified below.
+The measurement reporting delay shall satisfy the requirements defined in clause 4.5.2.4, with the exception of the applicable measurement accuracy requirements, which are specified below.